Smoking in Hong Kong: Plain packaging

+Standardised plain packaging will come into effect in Hong Kong starting March 2027.
+Tobacco packages must feature a prescribed drab colour, with brand and variant names printed in a designated colour and font.
+Furthermore, only permitted marks may be printed on packs, and no logos or graphics will be permitted other than official health warning images.
+Previously, tobacco companies utilised a legal loophole to place advertisements on packaging lids for display in stores.
+This practice will be eliminated under the new plain packaging law.

 Other policies

 Cathay Pacific, Hong Kong's flag carrier, became the first Asian airline to introduce non-smoking flights in June 1990.
 By 1993, 60 per cent of the company's flights were non-smoking.

 Smoking (or carrying a lighted cigarette) is banned in common areas of public housing estates of the Housing Authority.
 Smoking offenders are liable to receive five points under the housing provider's Marking Scheme, a demerit point system used to enforce housing estate rules.